 I'm a large person, and am a little insecure about about body.

 You're exactly the person I want to see!
 I can understand being hesitant about getting a massage.
 Being a larger person myself, I will do whatever I can to help you feel comfortable on my table.
 My Custom Craftworks table has a dynamic weight capacity of 650 lbs, so be rest assured that your comfort will be my utmost priority.
-Lastly, you always get to choose which areas for me to work on, and you get to choose your level of undress.
-If you want to keep all of your clothes on, I highly recommend trying my stretch massage (Thai Massage).
+Lastly, you always get to choose which areas for me to work on.
+I do not do "cookie cutter" massage.
+Every massage is tailored to your specific needs.

 What should I expect during my first massage therapy visit?

 First, I will begin by asking you general questions to establish what areas you would like worked on, if there are any conditions needing to be addressed, and to determine if massage is appropriate for you.
 This is what we in the industry call a "verbal intake."
 I may perform certain assessments and testing to evaluate your condition and to see if you have any presenting complaints.

 Do I have to be completely undressed?